 Maybe your old primary card doesn’t offer rewards, or perhaps it has a disappointing earning rate that’s less than you can find with the best credit cards today.
 In any case, comparing new rewards credit cards can help you get a better deal.

-For example, there’s absolutely no reason to use a card that earns less than 2 percent cash back since there are several 2 percent back credit cards with no annual fee.
-There are also cards that offer bonus points in different categories you may be able to maximize, but you’ll never know unless you check.
+For example, there’s little reason to use a card that earns less than 2 percent cash back since there are several 2 percent back credit cards with no annual fee.
+There are also cards that offer bonus points in fixed or rotating categories you may be able to maximize, but you’ll never know unless you check.

 Qualify for an introductory 0% APR offer